-Blocked for iPhone review
+Blocked full review

 There have been many variants of the sliding puzzle piece game on other platforms, and I loved a version I once played on my Palm PDA.
 However, thanks to the touch screen, Blocked from Joel Rosenberg is a perfect match for the iPhone and iPod touch.